 Even if you do change your major, spending time before college to explore interests and careers can help you better know what direction to take.
 How can you decide?

-- Income possibilities: When you invest money into your education, you hope to get money out.
+- Income possibilities can matter.
+When you invest money into your education, you hope to get money out.
 Your future career should be one that allows you to live comfortably.
 Check into expected incomes for various professions so that you can weigh that with the type of job you picture yourself doing after you graduate from college.

 Most people, once they get experience in their career, say job satisfaction is more important than salary.
 If you like doing something, you usually put more effort into it.
 So match your interest to your career rather than your wish for money to your career.
 And of course be willing to change course to find a life you will really enjoy.